siddhartha-gadgil/LogicTypesSpaces/source/home/index.markdown

 ### Exercise submission:
 To submit an exercise please e-mail the instructor with the __subject__ containing __LTS__ (as a separate word).
 All exercises in the blog/lectures are to be submitted within a week of posting.

+### Grades

+The grades will be based on a composite score consisting of
+* Assignments - 20% (code)
+* Project - 30% (code)
+* Midterm - 20% (theory)
+* Final - 30% (theory)

+For the project, the student is expected to formalize some mathematical structures and results in Homotopy type theory using Agda (as a literate agda file).

 ## Course description:

 The following is an overview of the topics in the course.
 We shall try to work most of the time within the language/formal proof system [Agda](http://wiki.portal.chalmers.se/agda/pmwiki.php).